Andres77872/api.auth/docs/api/user-type-management.md

 ### POST `/user-types/admin`

-Create a new admin user assigned to a specific project.
+Create a new admin user assigned to one or multiple projects.

 **Authentication:** Root users only